crownengine/crown/docs/basics.rst

 Any directory within `the source directory`_ containing the file named ``boot.config`` is a boot directory.

-The ``boot.config`` is the first file read by Pepper; it specifies the package to load and the lua script to execute on boot and various other boot-time settings.
+The ``boot.config`` is the first file read by Crown; it specifies the package to load and the lua script to execute on boot and various other boot-time settings.
 See `boot.config file reference`_ for more details.

 Normally there is a single ``boot.config`` file, placed at the top of the source directory.
-This is the file which Pepper looks at by default.
+This is the file which Crown looks at by default.

 In some circumstances is desirable to have multiple ``boot.config`` files.
-You can set which boot directory Pepper should use with the switch ``--boot-dir``.
+You can set which boot directory Crown should use with the switch ``--boot-dir``.

 In the example below, a minimal ``boot.config`` file tells the engine to load the package ``boot`` and run the Lua script ``lua/game``.